Gabriel Rothblatt

-Gabriel Rothblatt, born October 5, 1982 is a technoprogressive political activist, a 2014 congressional candidate, and a writer and speaker in the futurist and transhumanist movements.
+Gabriel Rothblatt (born October 5, 1982) is an American technoprogressive political activist and a writer and speaker in the futurist and transhumanist movements.
+He ran for Congress in 2014.

 Early life and education

 Born to Bina and transgender businesswoman Martine Rothblatt, Rothblatt is Black, Jewish, and comes from an LGBTQ family.
-His parents founded Sirius Satellite Radio and United Therapeutics and other companies.
+His parents founded Sirius Satellite Radio, United Therapeutics and other companies.
 After graduating from high school, he earned a degree in political philosophy at the University of Vermont.
 He works for MIO, LLC as a property manager and has previously managed a restaurant franchise and worked as an insurance broker.
-His great grandfather, Isadore Rothblatt, was a union organizer and was beaten to death by anti-union activists because of his union activities with the Leatherworker's Union of Chicago.
-Taj Rothblatt, divorced Gabriel Rothblatt in 6/2021; they have four children together.
+His great-grandfather, Isadore Rothblatt, was a union organizer and was beaten to death by anti-union activists because of his union activities with the Leatherworker's Union of Chicago.
+Rothblatt and his wife Taj divorced in June 2021.
+They have four children together.

 Activism

 Human rights

 Rothblatt is an outspoken advocate for human rights.
-In his 2014 congressional campaign, he was endorsed by the National Organization for Women, the Teamsters Local Union 769.
+In his 2014 congressional campaign, he was endorsed by the National Organization for Women and the Teamsters Local Union 769.
 He also was a featured speaker at the South Brevard NAACP's banquet dinner.
 He is a Member Delegate of the Space Coast Progressive Alliance and Vice President of the Brevard Chapter of the American Civil Liberties Union.